F1shh-sec/Crypto-Toolkit/README.md

 # Crypto-Toolkit
 A collection of tools that help make Crypto easier.
 Most tools here were created as part of an assignment for my Crypto class.

+# Functionality
+Some programs here dont work.
+This repo is a constant work in progress.

 ## Helpful external tools:

 - General Crypto tool: https://gchq.github.io/CyberChef/